 MTA Member-Only Discounts & Benefits

-Members also receive substantial savings through MTA-sponsored discount group purchasing.
+Members receive substantial savings through MTA-sponsored discount group purchasing.
 Some examples of the programs currently offered are:

 - Alternative Health Care